Today is St David's Day! St David is the patron saint of Wales and he is celebrated on the 1 March.

-A National St David's Day parade is held in the centre of Cardiff every year, with lots of exciting performances by dragons and theatre groups.
-Many children wear traditional Welsh clothing and take part in dances.
+Normally, a National St David's Day parade is held in the centre of Cardiff every year, with lots of exciting performances by dragons and theatre groups.
+Usually, many children take part, wearing traditional Welsh clothing and performing traditional dances.

 Across the country, lots of towns and villages host their own parades and concerts, while many of the country's castles and heritage sites let people come to visit them for free.

-There is also a famous concert held on the day at St David's Hall in Cardiff, with the BBC National Orchestra and Chorus of Wales performing traditional songs.
+Traditionally, there is also a famous concert held on the day at St David's Hall in Cardiff, with the BBC National Orchestra and Chorus of Wales performing Welsh songs.